KhurrumA/Group-Project/Scrum_Meeting_Log.md

 ### Meeting Outcomes

 - **Manpreet Kaur:**
-  - Has created the scrum log and finished the login, signup page
   - Start developing the dashboard page
 - **Zainab Patel:**
   - Due to some changes, Zainab will complete the "add points feature"
 - **David Sarkodie Junior:**
   - Started developing the record start course feature
-- **Taran Singh, Mahirul Islam:**
-  - Taran has finished the login page
-  - Mahirul has finished the landing page
 - **Khurrum Arif:**
   - Will now be working on recording the course completion time
 - **Maclain Apsley-Turner, Favour Cole:**